dimaopen/tinyrenderer-java/README.md

 ##Tiny Renderer in Java
-This project is an attempt to write a 3d model render basing on the series of articles located at [habrahabr.ru][1] (Caution: Russian).
+This project is a 3d model render which is based on the series of articles located at [habrahabr.ru][1] (Caution: Russian).

 C++ version is [here][2].

 ###Build Requirements
 * Java 8
-* Maven 3.2
+* Maven 3.x

 ###Runtime Requirements
   * Java 8